fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 #### Functional Attributes

 Functional attributes let you control a variety of functional elements on the chart.
 For example, you can opt to show/hide data labels or data values.
 You can also set chart limits and extended properties.
-The functional attributes used in the above code are:
+The functional attributes used in the above JSON are:

 * `caption` sets the caption of the chart.
 * `subcaption` sets the sub-caption of the chart.
-* `xAxisName` sets the name of the x-axis, whereas `yAxisName` sets the name of the y-axis.
+* `xAxisName` sets the name of the x-axis, while `yAxisName` sets the name of the y-axis.
 * `numberPrefix` adds a prefix to all the numbers visible on the chart.
 * Please note, we have used the `theme` attribute in the chart's JSON data and provided `fusion` (default theme) as its value.
 Using themes, you can centralize your cosmetic and functional properties across various charts in your web application.

 #### Cosmetics Attributes

-Cosmetic attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's look and feel, no cosmetic attributes are used in this sample.
-For a detailed list of cosmetic attributes click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').
+These attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's aesthetics, no cosmetic attributes are used in this sample.

+For the detailed list of attributes, click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').

 ### Import FusionCharts module

-In this step, we will import FusionCharts module  in the root `@NgModule` to create the **column2d** chart.
+In this step, we will import the `FusionCharts` module into the root `@NgModule` to create the **Column 2D** chart.
 The code is given below:

 ```JavaScript